KraKEn-bit/Cryptography/Ciphers/Readme.md

   - A DOT is very Quick.
   - A DASH is a bit longer.

-Here's some Amazing sites where you can hear and understand how the Morse Code works for English Letters:
+Here's some Amazing sites where you can hear and understand how the Morse Code works for English Letters:<br>
 [Morse Code for Alphabets](https://commons.wikimedia.org/wiki/Category:Audio_files_of_Morse_code_-_alphabet)

 [Morse Code](https://youtu.be/Z-kZHXBqj4A?si=XEkHZCxdGPoScpwX)

 **LUCKILY There's a sit where you can generate MORSE CODE.
 You can play with that however you like :") .
-It's fun actually.**
+It's fun actually.** <br>
 [MORSE CODE Sound Generator](https://elucidation.github.io/MorsePy/)

-Another Video on MORSE CODE:
+Another Video on MORSE CODE:<br>
 [Here's a complete Youtube Video on MORSE CODE](https://elucidation.github.io/MorsePy/)

 Just try to learn the Masterful Way and how the MORSE CODE sounds can be memorized!